awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 #### PostgreSQL Version 10\.1 on Amazon RDS<a name="PostgreSQL.Concepts.General.version101"></a>

 PostgreSQL version 10\.1 contains several bug fixes for issues in release 10\.
-For more information on the fixes in 10\.1, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-1.html) and the [PostgreSQL 10 commmunity announcement](https://www.postgresql.org/about/news/1786/)\.
+For more information on the fixes in 10\.1, see the [PostgreSQL documentation](http://www.postgresql.org/docs/10/static/release-10-1.html) and the [PostgreSQL 10 community announcement](https://www.postgresql.org/about/news/1786/)\.

 For information on upgrading the engine version for your PostgreSQL DB instance, see [Upgrading a PostgreSQL DB Instance](#PostgreSQL.Concepts.General.Patching)\.